ksu-cs-textbooks/cis526/content/08-routing/05-rest.md

   </tr>
 </table>

-Notice that we now have _two_ wildcards for most routes, one corresponding to the `post` and one to the `commment`.
+Notice that we now have _two_ wildcards for most routes, one corresponding to the `post` and one to the `comment`.

 If we didn't want to support an operation, for example, _updating_ comments, we could just omit that route.

-REST was so strightforward and corresponded so well to how many web servers were operating, that it quickly became a widely adopted technique in the web world.
+REST was so straightforward and corresponded so well to how many web servers were operating, that it quickly became a widely adopted technique in the web world.
 When you hear of a RESTful API or RESTful routes, we are referring to using this pattern in the URLs of a site.